 Unlike pawn shops, online stores don’t require a burglar to make the trip in person and risk being caught on camera with the stolen goods.
 However, the burglar must acquire a variety of fake IDs, addresses and bank cards if they truly wish to stay out of the police spot light.

 This method is reserved for either experienced thieves or amateur burglars using their real name.
-Unless Charles Peace robbed your house, there is a good chance you have found the burglar along with your things.

 4. A “Fence”